May 26, 2022

 In 2012, Microsoft moved away from the black and white logo variation to introduce one that strongly resembled the Windows operating system logos from the past.
 While the name is written in gray in a neat sans-serif font, the colorful square panes take the cake.

-They give a new, vibrant zing to the logo and have successfully made it more recognizable than its predecessors could ever manage.
+This Microsoft logo meaning gave a new, vibrant zing to the design and successfully made it more recognizable than its predecessors could ever manage.

-The four colors are said to represent the variety of services offered by the company, and being primary colors, the marketing department of the company has much to play with.
+The Microsoft logo meaning has four squares which are said to represent the variety of services offered by the company, and being primary colors, the marketing department of the company has much to play with.

-The logo made it to several platforms and templates of the company’s applications, while the erstwhile colorful Windows logo (that inspired this one) has become two-color.
+The last of the Microsoft logo evolution made it to several platforms and templates of the company’s applications, while the erstwhile colorful Windows logo (that inspired this one) has become two-color.

 While it is clear that the Microsoft logo has been directly inspired by the company’s Windows logo, it does have its own story to tell.
 And it’s composed of four essential parts.